ethersphere/swarm/swarm/docs/sw^3/storage.rst

 Owner-side handling of storage redundancy
 ==============================================================================

-First we show how delegate arbitrary security to the owner.
+First we show how to delegate arbitrary security to the owner.
 This is important since this entails that the degree of redundancy does not need to be among the parameters handled by store requests, pricing or litigation.
 The idea is that redundancy is encoded in the document structure before its chunks are uploaded.
 For instance the simplest method of guarateeing redundancy of a file is to split the file into chunks that are one byte shorter than the normal chunksize and add a nonce byte to each chunk.
 This guarantees that each chunk is different and as a consequence all chunks of the modified file are different.
 When joining the last byte of each chunk is ignored so all variants map to the same original.
 Assuming all chunks of the original file are different this yields a potential  :math:`256^x` equivalent replicas the owner can upload [#]_ .

 ..  rubric:: Footnotes